marguskaidja/php-accessors/README.md

 ### Mutator

-Sometimes it's handy to pass the setter value through some method before assigning to property.
+Sometimes it's handy to proxy the setter value through some intermediate method before assigning to property.
 This method is called _mutator_ and can be specified as second parameter for the `Set` attribute:
 ```php
 #[Get,Set]
 class A